Christian Schad: Life

 Schad lived in obscurity in Germany through the war and after it.
 After the destruction of his studio in 1943 Schad moved to Aschaffenburg.
 The city commissioned him to copy Matthias Grünewald's Virgin and Child (Stuppach, parish church), a project on which he worked until 1947.
-When his Berlin studio was destroyed in aerial bombing, his future wife Bettina saved the artworks in a spectacular action and brought them to him to Aschaffenburg.
+When his Berlin studio was destroyed in aerial bombing, his future wife Bettina saved the artworks and brought them to him to Aschaffenburg.
 An initially provisional arrangement turned into a stay of four decades.
 Schad continued to paint in the 1950s in the Magic Realist style and would return in the 1960s to experiments with photograms.
 Schad's reputation did not begin to recover until the 1960s, when a couple of shows in Europe dovetailed with the rise of Photorealism.

 Schad died in Stuttgart on 25 February 1982.

 Work

 According to the five volumes of catalogues raisonnés Schad's oeuvre is distinguished in five group of works: painting, photography, Schadographs, graphic works, drawing and watercolors.